itzecloud/Drones/README.md

 To find such cepheids we have to perform a senoidal regression to our data.
 In general cepheids must look like a sine/cosine curve.
 To find such stars, a python script was created using the Fast Fourier Transform implementation of Sci-py.
 Finally I created a Power BI report which utilizes Python Visuals.

 ## Results Overwiew.
 The results of the new method are showed below.
-Note: You have to install Python, Power BI, Pandas, Numpy, Matplotlib in your computer in order to make the report work out.
+Note: You have to install Python, Power BI, Pandas, NUmpy and Matplotlib to make it work.
+Once installed download paste the appended_fluxes.csv and new_method_sample.csv files to your Documents Folder as well as StarVisualizar.pbix file.
+Open StarVisualizar.pbix once python is installed.

 You can view the full report here: https://github.com/itzecloud/New-Method-for-Cepheid-Search/blob/main/Senoidal%20Regression%20Algorithm.pdf